Shortest LCD embeddings of binary, ternary and quaternary linear codes: Introduction

-In this paper, we introduce an LCD embedding method for linear codes and then using this we construct new LCD codes.
-Our approach is motivated from the following papers.
-Kim et al.~\cite{Kim-SO-embedding-1,Kim-SO-embedding-2} introduced the embedding approach to find new self-orthogonal codes.
-An et al.~\cite{An-SO-embedding} extended this method to arbitrary dimensions, which yielded several new self-orthogonal codes.
-Although an LCD embedding of a linear code is somewhat different from a self-orthogonal embedding of a linear code, we can determine the shortest number of columns (to be added) in order to embed a linear code into an LCD code, and characterize what kinds of columns or matrices should be added.
-As examples, we have shown that binary Hamming code $\mathcal H_r (3 \le r \le 5)$ and ternary Hamming codes $\mathcal H_{3, r} (3\le r \le 4)$ have shortest LCD embeddings with minimum distance 4 whose parameters are optimal or best known.
-Furthermore, we have constructed four new ternary LCD codes with parameters including $[23, 4, 14]$, $[23, 5, 12]$, $[24, 6, 12]$, and $[25, 5, 14]$ and a new quaternary LCD $[21, 10, 8]$ code.
+In this paper, we introduce an LCD embedding method for linear codes and use it to construct new LCD codes.
+Our approach is motivated by the following papers.
+Kim et al.~\cite{Kim-SO-embedding-2,Kim-SO-embedding-1} introduced the embedding approach to find new self-orthogonal codes.
+An et al.~\cite{An-SO-embedding} extended this method to arbitrary dimensions and obtained several new self-orthogonal codes.
+Although an LCD embedding of a linear code is somewhat different from a self-orthogonal embedding of a linear code, we can determine the minimum number of columns (to be added) in order to embed a linear code into an LCD code, and characterize what kinds of columns or matrices should be added.
+Using our method, we have constructed four new ternary LCD codes with parameters including $[23, 4, 14]$, $[23, 5, 12]$, $[24, 6, 12]$, and $[25, 5, 14]$, as well as a new quaternary LCD $[21, 10, 8]$ code.

 The paper is organized as follows.
 In Section 2, we provide some preliminary concepts and notations in coding theory.
 In Section 3, we introduce the notion of LCD embedding, in particular, a shortest LCD embedding of a linear code.
-In Section 4, we construct new optimal LCD codes by using our LCD embedding method applied to some optimal linear codes.
+In Section 4, we construct new LCD codes by using our LCD embedding method applied to some distance-optimal linear codes.
 We conclude our paper in Section 5.